Songwriting: My First Lesson

 2. I struggle with the high notes, I must be an alto/bass = WRONG

 Range does not determine voice type – You may know that the bass guitar is an octave lower than the guitar, but they share LOTS of notes in common with one another.
 Common notes do not make a bass into a guitar, nor vice versa, they sound different.
 Likewise, many male singers with large ranges can hit soprano notes.
 This does not make them sopranoes.
 Similarly, sopranoes share notes with tenors.
 This doesn’t make them tenors.
-Similarly, just because you struggle with high notes doesn’t mean you are (necessarily) a lower type of voice.
+Just because you struggle with high notes doesn’t mean you are (necessarily) a lower type of voice.
 Voice type is not determined by range but the specific mechanics of a person’s voice, as these are distinctly different in the separate voice types.
 You can absolutely increase vocal range from where you currently are, you just need the right tools to experience it.

 3. That guy/girl can sing so loud!
 They must be amazing singers = WRONG